 Your patients may be delighted to hear that the old ways of taking impressions are no longer the only ways.
 In fact, dental mold impressions are going the way of the dinosaur.

 Say goodbye to the goop, uncomfortable mouth guards, and lengthy back and forth between the dental office and the lab.
-They’re being replaced by an easier, more efficient, and less invasive method—digital dental impressions.
+They’re being replaced by an easier, more efficient, and less invasive method—digital dental models.

 If you have heard about this advancement in dentistry, you’re probably curious about how it works exactly.
 Today, we’ll review Dandy’s step-by-step process for taking digital dental models with an intraoral scanner.